 I earn my living from both display ads (i.e. AdSense) and affiliate marketing.

-Currently I earn a bit more with display ads, but in the past I earned more with affiliate marketing.
+Currently, I earn quite a bit more with display ads, but in the past I earned more with affiliate marketing.
 You can see a recent breakdown in my income reports.
-Please keep in mind my income reports do not include MyPerfectBlog.com income, which does earn affiliate commissions so my income reports a bit skewed in favor of display ads.
+Please keep in mind my income reports do not include fatstacksblog.com income, which does earn affiliate commissions and course revenue so my income reports a bit skewed in favor of display ads.

-Which is the better – AdSense ads or affiliate marketing?
+Which is better – AdSense (display) ads or affiliate marketing?

 You know what I’m going to say.